How Are Car Insurance Costs Calculated Across Major Provinces in Canada

 Average Car Insurance Cost in Vancouver

 The Insurance Corporation of British Columbia has regulated the auto insurance industry in BC since 1973.
 There are options to buy optional coverage for theft, fire, and collision from private insurance providers too.
-As there is not much competition in the market, the rates have seen an upward trend since past several years.
-The mandatory coverage for third party liability insurance to be purchased from ICBC must be for $200,000 towards coverage of personal injury and property damage cap at $20,000.
+As there is not much competition in the market, the rates have seen an upward trend over the past several years.
+The mandatory coverage for third-party liability insurance to be purchased from ICBC must be for $200,000 towards coverage of personal injury and property damage cap at $20,000.